StephenLovell/animative/README.md

 (http://primitive.lol)
 (http://github.com/fogleman/primitive)

 I'd also like to thank Nataliya Sayenko who built a menu based primitive animation example using GreenSock.
 That gave me the idea to try it with anime.js with some changes.
 Her methodology and code were vital.
-In fact the first two functions in the script are pretty much the same ones she used to map the array frames.
+In fact, the first two functions in the script are pretty much the same ones she used to map the array frames.

 (https://codepen.io/nsayenko/pen/BpdzOZ)